Odder/PyraminXolver/README.md

 pip  install pyraminxolver
 ```

-Setup the pyraminx graph (this may take around 5-10 minutes)
+Setup the pyraminx graph (this should take around 5-30 seconds).
+You only need to run this once.
 ```commandline
 pyraminxolver-setup
 ```